altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 # LIXIN-MERPH
 {
 mn:F
-~Felix awoke to his face staring back at him in the mirrored ceiling.~ ~The original owners still kneeling at the foot of a king size bed.~ *He yawned - stretched himself awake*
+~Felix awoke to his face staring back at him in the mirrored ceiling~ ~The original owners still kneeling at the foot of a king size bed~ *He yawned - stretched himself awake*
-*Then shifted through clothing of the man's walk-in closet* ~He was roughly the same size.~
+*Then shifted through clothing of the man's walk-in closet* ~He was roughly the same size~
-"F::Go make us some breakfast - some eggs, and waffles" ~Felix said without turning back.~
+"F::Go make us some breakfast - some eggs, and waffles" ~Felix said without turning back~
 ~Inside the closet was a mirror. ~
 ~Inside of which several drawers for cufflinks. ~
-~To his left were suits - from white, to black and most colors in between.~ ~He felt like standing out today.~
+~To his left were suits - from white, to black and most colors in between~ ~He felt like standing out today~
 'A nice red suit'
-~Something to catch the eyes.~
+~Something to catch the eyes~
 ~He was back in the city:~
 'Might as well be seen.'
-~Felix inspected the dress shirt.~
+~Felix inspected the dress shirt~
-~Yes he was almost exactly the same size as Felix.~ *He rolled the cufflinks in his fingers, shifting them into place.*
+~Yes he was almost exactly the same size as Felix~
+*He rolled the cufflinks in his fingers, shifting them into place* }
-}
 {
 ~He brought the girl down the stairs~
-~She was much younger than the man he sent to the kitchen~ ~The man was over the stove, watching the eggs.~ "F::Scrambled,"
+~She was much younger than the man he sent to the kitchen~ ~The man was over the stove, watching the eggs~ "F::Scrambled,"
-*Felix said, and the man started fixing the eggs. * ~The waffle iron beeped.~
+*Felix said, and the man started fixing the eggs. * ~The waffle iron beeped~
-~And moments later Felix was presented with a hearty meal.~ ~Complete with milk.~
+~And moments later Felix was presented with a hearty meal~ ~Complete with milk~
-*He tipped the glass at the man, then to the woman.*
-"F::Thank you for your service, go eat some yourselves."
+*He tipped the glass at the man, then to the woman* "F::Thank you for your service, go eat some yourselves."
-*He nodded - then drank.*
+*He nodded - then drank*
-~He suspected they were in fact: horrible people.~ ~Considering the house they lived in...~
+~He suspected they were in fact: horrible people~ ~Considering the house they lived in~
-'No one had this much money and got it by being kind or nice,' *He thought while scarfing down the food.*
+'No one had this much money and got it by being kind or nice,' *He thought while scarfing down the food*
-*Felix handed them the plate.*
+*Felix handed them the plate*
-*Then he took out his phone and started fiddling with it.*
-*He typed a long while, eventually he pressed one button* *And held the phone out in front of their faces.*
-~Their eye's twitch - a sign the namshub was taking.~ ~He wrote them to be philanthropists.~
+*Then he took out his phone and started fiddling with it* *He typed a long while, eventually he pressed one button* *And held the phone out in front of their faces* ~Their eye's twitch - a sign the namshub was taking~ ~He wrote them to be philanthropists~
-~Fundraisers for the poor.~
+~Fundraisers for the poor~
 'That was a good thing'
-~He told himself,~
+~He told himself~
 'They were probably horrible people - why not make them better.'
 }
 {
-*He left them, taking the keys to their large SUV,* ~The really expensive brand only douches drove.~
+*He left them, taking the keys to their large SUV* ~The really expensive brand only douches drove~
-~He always wondered what the appeal was - now was his turn.~ ~He should check that Martha was listening - that she found somewhere safe.~ ~He accessed the back of the mind - searching - only to not find her.~ *He nodded to himself.*
+~He always wondered what the appeal was - now was his turn~ ~He should check that Martha was listening - that she found somewhere safe~ ~He accessed the back of the mind - searching - only to not find her~ *He nodded to himself*
-~He did not know how she hid from the ping,~
+~He did not know how she hid from the ping~
-~But that she was clearly holding back...~
+~But that she was clearly holding back~
 ~What was her game?~
 }
 {
-~He drove aimlessly for a long while.~
+~He drove aimlessly for a long while~
-~He watched the fuel plummet on the inefficient vehicle.~ ~He was weaving through traffic just for the fun of it...~ ~So far he hadn't caused any traffic.~
+~He watched the fuel plummet on the inefficient vehicle~ ~He was weaving through traffic just for the fun of it~ ~So far he hadn't caused any traffic~
-~In the rear view mirror - he saw flashing blue lights.~ *He sighed and calmly pulled over.*
+~In the rear view mirror - he saw flashing blue lights~ *He sighed and calmly pulled over*
-~He waited for the motorcycle cop to knock on his window.~ *He rolled it down.*
+~He waited for the motorcycle cop to knock on his window~ *He rolled it down*
 "P::Do you know why I pulled you over?"
 "F::Probably because I was driving like a reckless jackass, I suspect."
-*The cop tilted his head - and put his hand on his gun.*
-"F::Oh relax - I'm harmless - I've got my license and registration here" *He held out his phone for the cop to see.*
+*The cop tilted his head - and put his hand on his gun* "F::Oh relax - I'm harmless - I've got my license and registration here" *He held out his phone for the cop to see*
-*He stiffened slightly - his eye had started twitching,* "F::Who's a good boy?"
+*He stiffened slightly - his eye had started twitching* "F::Who's a good boy?"
-~The cop didn't answer...~
+~The cop didn't answer~
 "F::When I say, who's a good boy, you say: I am, sir, now - who's a good boy?"
 "P::I am, sir."
-"F::Now, go back to your little bike back there - and forget all about me" *The officer retreated back to the bike.*
+"F::Now, go back to your little bike back there - and forget all about me" *The officer retreated back to the bike*
-*Felix sighed.*
+*Felix sighed*
-~Sometimes it wasn't any fun to have to tell them exactly what to say...~ 'wait a minute.'
+~Sometimes it wasn't any fun to have to tell them exactly what to say~ 'wait a minute.'
 "F::Come back here."
-*The officer complied, suddenly turning back to him.*
-"F::Am I to understand that - when I asked 'who was a good boy', that you couldn't answer because you were not a good boy?"
+*The officer complied, suddenly turning back to him* "F::Am I to understand that - when I asked 'who was a good boy', that you couldn't answer because you were not a good boy?"
 *The officer responded the moment he understood* "P::Yes sir."